-Professional schools, such as the School of Social Work, are still obligated to inform field placement sites if a student has a felony in their background.
 All accepted MSW students, full and part time, traditional and advanced standing, and all dual degree, will be required to disclose any, and all, prior felonies when completing their field placement application.
-This will trigger a meeting with a field education staff member who will advise the student on how best to discuss their situation with prospective field placements.
+This will prompt a meeting with a field education team member who will advise the student on how best to discuss their situation with prospective field placements, which may include the field coordinator informing the placement site.